tier4/t4-devkit/docs/tutorials/customize.md

-## Generate Schema with a new token
+## Generate Schema with a New Token

 ---